Dwyanetz/loginComponent/README.md

 # loginComponent
-to create a login componen
+to create a login component
-setset